BBastrop BuilderBuilding in the Lost Pines

 Septic vs Sewer

 Most rural Bastrop County properties require septic.
 Conventional septic: $5,000–10,000.
 Aerobic systems (required in some areas): $10,000–20,000.
-Get a perc test before buying land.
+Get a soil or percolation test before buying land, and confirm current OSSF permit fees with the county.
 City sewer is available within Bastrop city limits.

 2